cli-kit/cli-rc/README.md

 Array of directories to search for rc files, default is the package directory and the user's home directory.

-Note that no path entry for the user's home directory will be added by default if it could not be determined from environment variables.
+Note that no path entry for the user's home directory will be added if it could not be determined from environment variables, see [home()][home].

 ### prepend